guildxyz/poap-fee-collector-contract/README.md

+> # DEPRECATION NOTICE
+>
+> The contents of this repository are superseded by [agoraxyz/generic-fee-collector-contract](https://github.com/agoraxyz/generic-fee-collector-contract).
+> For the version that was used in production, check [releases](https://github.com/agoraxyz/poap-fee-collector-contract/releases).

 # POAP fee collector smart contract

 A smart contract for registering POAP events, their fees and vaults that collect the paid funds.